simibac/ticketing-dapp/README.md

 ## Contribution Workflow

-0. (Optional) Create a new issue and add it to the _To Do_ column of _Lottery dApp_ project
+0. (Optional) Create a new issue and add it to the _To Do_ column of Ticketing dApp_ project
-1. Assign yourself an issue from the _To Do_ column of the _Lottery dApp_ project and move it to the _In Progress_ column
+1. Assign yourself an issue from the _To Do_ column of the Ticketing dApp_ project and move it to the _In Progress_ column
 2. Pull the latest changes from `origin/master`
 3. Create a new local branch beginning with the issue number (e.g., `4-feature`).
 4. Commit to this branch mentioning the issue number in the commit message (e.g. `add functionality xyz (#4)`